lukasroberts/AndroidLinkView/README.md

 Once you have a `OpenGraphMetaData` instance, you can use it to render a preview.
 Currently one preview exists, however it takes a `CardLinkPreviewProperties` builder that will let you customise it in a large number of ways.
 See the screenshot below for what you can do with the current preview renderer.

 <img src="https://github.com/lukasroberts/AndroidLinkView/blob/main/images/LinkPreviewRenders.png" width="300" height="600">

+## Sample Project
+There is a sample project located under the SampleProject directory in this repository.
+This will show you the basic usage of this library within Jetpack Compose.

 ## Notes:
 1. This library does not support downloading images or displaying them.
 However, we expose an Image Painter and an array of ImageUri's that are picked up via parsing (If we were able to grab it) for you to do what you wish with based on whichever image library you are using.
 We have shown an example of how to do this in the sample project with a popular image library named Coil (https://coil-kt.github.io/coil/).
 This also shows how to cache the image in combination with this library, if that is something that you wish to do.